Legal Requirements for Life Coaching You Need to Know in 2024

 [ Read: How To Create A Legally Binding Coaching Contract From Scratch]

-How to be Safe From Legal Troubles as a Coach
+How to Be Safe From Legal Troubles as a Coach

 How to be Safe from Legal Troubles as a Coach

-You can also apply for:
+You can also apply for the following:

-• General Liability Insurance against general claims on damage to property or personal injury;
+• General Liability Insurance against general claims on damage to property or personal injury

-• Commercial Property & Auto Insurance to secure your business assets, such as your office and car;
+• Commercial Property & Auto Insurance to secure your business assets, such as your office and car

-• Cyber Liability Insurance against any data leak regarding private client information;
+• Cyber Liability Insurance against any data leak regarding private client information

 FAQ